Chime® is a financial technology company, not a bank. Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

 Make a note of the checking number and make a physical copy of the voided check to keep for your records.

-You might need to void a check for several reasons.
-You may want to ensure no one else uses it, or you may need to present a voided check for someone to access and confirm your banking information.
+There are several reasons you may need to void a check.
+For instance, you may want to ensure no one else uses it, or you may need to provide a void check for someone to access and confirm your banking information.

-• To complete automated clearing house (ACH) transfers: ACH transfers, such as businesses setting up payments to vendors, or sending an online payment to the IRS, may require a voided check.
+- To complete Automated Clearing House (ACH) transfers: ACH transfers are often used by businesses to send payments to vendors or to send online payments to the IRS, and may require a void check.

-• When you made a mistake on a check: If you wrote the wrong amount on a check, addressed it to the wrong person, or dated it incorrectly, voiding keeps others from using it.
+- When you made a mistake on a check: If you wrote the wrong amount, addressed it to the wrong person, or dated it incorrectly, voiding keeps others from using it.

-How to get a voided check for direct deposit if you don't have checks
+How to void a check for direct deposit if you don't have checks

 If your checking account doesn’t offer checks, you may be able to set up direct deposit in other ways.